Available on all clusters via various filesystems

 └── README

 Researcher 1 is storing all of their files in one directory, the names of their files are not descriptive, and there are no README files.
-It would not be easy for a second person to continue with their work.
+It would be difficult for a second person to continue with their work.

 Good data management means: